Jeanne Shaheen: 2008

-In early July 2007 through UNH, CNN and WMUR put out a poll showing that Shaheen would beat Sununu in the 2008 Senate race (54–38).
-Other Democratic candidates did not have this type of lead, which led many to believe Shaheen would be the best choice to beat Sununu.
+In early July 2007, University of New Hampshire Survey Center poll found that even though Shaheen had not yet announced whether she would run for Senate, she would beat Sununu in the 2008 Senate race 54–38.
+By contrast, all the Democratic candidates already in the race trailed Sununu in polling.

 In April 2007, Shaheen met with Senate Majority Leader Harry Reid and Democratic Senatorial Campaign Committee Chairman Chuck Schumer about a Senate run.
 Both said she would have strong support from the DSCC if she ran.
 On September 14, 2007, Shaheen announced her candidacy.
 On September 15, she formally launched her campaign at her home in Madbury, New Hampshire.
 On September 21, EMILY's List endorsed her campaign.

-Shaheen defeated Sununu 52% to 45% (44,535 votes).
+Shaheen defeated Sununu by 44,535 votes.